Flood warning extended until April 29

 Several road closures and cautions remain in effect, please obey all onsite signage and barriers.
 The Ontario Provincial Police are assisting with enforcing road closures in several areas.

-Town of Bracebridge parks, trails and boat launches remain closed and are not maintained during the off season.
+Town of Bracebridge parks and trails remain closed and are not maintained during the off season.
 If you are visiting, please use extreme caution and use at your own risk.
 Recreational boating is not advised.

 Please be reminded that the Town does not service private roads.
 Please use extreme caution.